tensorflow/tfx/docs/guide/index.md

 application.

 You will first query
-[**TensorFlow Metadata (TFMD)**](tfmd.md) to locate the results of these executions of these components, and then use the visualization support API in TFDV to create the visualizations in your notebook.
-This includes [tfma.load_eval_results()]( https://www.tensorflow.org/tfx/model_analysis/api_docs/python/tfma/load_eval_results) and [tfma.view.render_slicing_metrics()](`tfma/view/render_slicing_metrics`) Using this visualization you can better understand the characteristics of your dataset, and if necessary modify as required.
+[**ML Metadata (MLMD)**](mlmd.md) to locate the results of these executions of these components, and then use the visualization support API in TFMA to create the visualizations in your notebook.
+This includes [tfma.load_eval_results()]( https://www.tensorflow.org/tfx/model_analysis/api_docs/python/tfma/load_eval_results) and [tfma.view.render_slicing_metrics()](`tfma/view/render_slicing_metrics`) Using this visualization you can better understand the characteristics of your model, and if necessary modify as required.

 ## Deployment Targets